 Discover the spirited world of Madison’s craft beverages.
 Taste, fresh, local ingredients.
-Experience the dreams of makers poured into every glass.
-Explore a sense of community at the bar and beyond.
-Crafted with an unmatched blend of unique makers and natural influence, Madison has the local libations you’ll crave.
+Experience the dreams of makers poured into every glass and explore a sense of community at each spot.
+Crafted with an unmatched blend of unique makers and natural influence, Madison has the local libations that'll only leave you wanting more.

 Giant Jones Brewing Company is a compact brewery with a huge presence in Madison.
 Owners Jessica and Erica Jones specialize in small batches of big beers (7% alcohol by volume and up) – and it’s all certified organic.
 The duo keeps things simple and teases intense taste from just the essentials.

-The flowing hillsides of Barneveld are home to another family winery.
+The flowing hillsides of Barneveld are home to a picture-perfect family winery.
 Botham Vineyards and Winery was Wisconsin’s first vine-to-bottle winery.
 Sarah and Peter Botham planted their vineyard – one of the first in the state – in 1989, and opened their tasting room in 1994.

 Nick and Catherine Quint launched Madison’s first distillery – Yahara Bay Distillers – and the rest of the family followed.
 Their sons Nels and Lars lead the crafting of more than 100 beverages in house.